 If you will be walking longer distances it’s better to choose a lighter pole.
-The strongest, yet lightest, poles are made from carbon fibre (but these are also the most expensive).
+The strongest – yet lightest – poles are made from carbon fibre, but these are often the most expensive.

 Pick up the poles and try them for weight.
 Some poles will simply feel better for you and your style of walking.
 A pole that is really lightweight might end up being too “floaty” and not sturdy enough for you when walking on rough terrain or in windy conditions.

-Most walking poles include hand straps, although these will have the poles inflexibly fastened to your wrists if you fall and could potentially cause you serious injury so it may be worth taking the wrist straps off in certain conditions.
+Most walking poles or hill walking sticks include hand straps, although these will have the poles inflexibly fastened to your wrists if you fall and could potentially cause you serious injury.
+It may be worth taking the wrist straps off in certain conditions.

 Other Walking Pole Features to Look For

 There are poles to suit all budgets from £5 to £150.
 These will generally reflect the materials used and the amount of technology in the poles.
 But the most important factor when buying poles is comfort.
 Try them for weight and feel.

 If you will be travelling with your walking poles or carrying them on a rucksack, make sure they fold up as small as possible.
 Some will fold to a length of as little as 33cm, which makes them very easy to stow in a bag or backpack.

 But fold-away will not be so important if you plan to use them most of the time.
 (Note that you will tend to pay more for poles with fold-away options.)

 - Walking poles can nicely double up for other uses when enjoying time outdoors.
 For example, a pole could make a useful extra (or substitute) pole for a tent or tarp shelter.